lucavgn/AML_Project5/README2.md

 - momentum: 0.9
 - weight_decay: 4e-4
 ## SlowMo
 In this section, testing is configured similarly to LocalSGD, allowing the selection of workers (K) and local steps (J) via the command line.
-The three required parameters are:
+The script is 'Distributed_LocalSGD_SlowMo.ipynb' and the three required parameters are:

-- The name of the file to execute, ending with .py (in this case, 'localSGD.py').
+- The name of the file to execute, ending with .py (in this case, 'localSGD_SlowMo.py').
 - The number of workers (K: [2, 4, 8]).
 - The number of local steps (J).